You can close a Transport for NSW E-Toll Account at a Service NSW Centre.

 Outstanding fees must be paid when closing the account, and any refund will be processed after 31 days.
-You’ll need to return the tag/s undamaged to receive the tag security deposit refund, or, if a deposit isn't held, to avoid a non return tag fee.
+You’ll need to return the tag/s undamaged to avoid a non-return tag fee.

 Refunds will be paid by cheque to the estate within 6 to 8 weeks of the account's closure.

-You'll also need ONE of the following pieces of documentation confirming the deceased's status:
+You'll also need one of the following documents:

 - a completed Advice of Death form